 How to Cut Watermelon

 In this step-by-step guide, I'll show you the best (and easiest!) way to cut a watermelon.
 This technique is perfect for cutting watermelon into cubes for salads, popsicles, fruit kebabs and so much more.
-This method also guarantees the least amount of waste, so you can be sure you're getting the most from your melon.
+This method also guarantees the least amount of waste, so you can be sure you're getting the most from your cold and refreshing melon all summer long.

 How to Pick a Perfect Watermelon

-If you've ever lugged a watermelon home from the grocery store or farmers' market, then you know it's practically like a strength session at the gym.
-But before you do all of that work, you want to be sure the watermelon you've chosen is ripe.
+If you've ever lugged a watermelon home from the grocery store or farmers' market, then you know it's a workout.
+But before you do all of that work, you want to be sure you've chosen a ripe watermelon.

 So how do you know when a watermelon is ripe?
-Similar to pineapples, watermelons have a thick outer skin that can make this task seem difficult.
-But it's not impossible-and there are a few tricks you can employ to help you out.
+Similar to pineapples, watermelons have a thick outer skin that can make this task seem difficult, but it's not impossible.
+There are a few tricks you can try to help you out.

 Weight: Watermelon is composed of mostly water, so a ripe fruit will feel much heavier than it looks.
 What's the easiest way to tell?
 Simply pick it up!